 This is a trick I learned from our next door neighbor Miguel.
 The gringo in me sliced open the grilled jalapeno and scraped out the seeds and veins, but other than that, the whole process was quick and easy and within a few minutes we were standing next to the grill with rolled carne asada tortillas in our hands, just like were were enjoying street food in Mexico.

-I’ve never actually seasoned my own steak for this treat.
-We’re lucky to have three nearby markets who sell the meat pre-seasoned.
+I’m lucky to have three nearby markets who sell pre-seasoned Carne Asada.
+Which makes it a super easy thing to pick up for a quick weeknight meal.
 One offers flank steak, one skirt steak and the other flap steak.
 I prefer the skirt or flap, nice and thin.
 Each of them also season the meat a little differently, and it’s all wonderful.
 In the American markets it’s labeled carne asada, and at our Mexican market it’s labeled carnicerías.
 The photo above is prepared with flank steak (closest market to home), thin sliced against the grain after grilled.

 This is even better if you purchase fresh made flour tortillas from your local Mexican Market.
 Can you spell d-i-v-i-n-e?